All regular session, a-team, and cit registration spots are filled!

-With a 1 to 4 staff to camper ratio, we offer campers ages 8-13 a wide variety of weekly classes -- from tee shirt printing to ceramics, paddle boarding to snorkeling, and extreme sports to camping, just to name a few!
-With a rotating afternoon activities schedule, there’s never a dull moment.
-You’ll find campers making friendship bracelets or paper beads, learning archery, on a camp-wide scavenger hunt, canoeing on our lake, hiking and exploring, and jumping on our water trampoline.
+With a 1 to 4 staff to camper ratio, we offer campers ages 8-12 a wide variety of activities -- from tee shirt printing to ceramics, paddle boarding to snorkeling, and extreme sports to camping, just to name a few!
+With a rotating activities schedule, there’s never a dull moment.
+You’ll find campers making friendship bracelets or ice cream, learning archery, on a camp-wide scavenger hunt, canoeing on our lake, hiking and exploring, and jumping on our water trampoline.
 And of course the gaga ball pit is never empty.
-After dinner the whole camp comes together for our camp-wide evening olympic games and campfire.
+After dinner, campers participate in the evening olympic games and campfire.
 The days are full and the days are fun!
 Check out more activities offered during summer camp here!

 Please see T1D Buddy Camp information for more on being a CIT for that program.